 - Natural disaster that damaged infrastructure

 These are the most common reasons.
-In addition, other events that could contaminate the water supply include: disease outbreak, chemical spill, and industrial runoff.
+In addition, other events that could contaminate the water supply include: disease outbreaks, chemical spills, and industrial runoff.
 Of course, the last two reasons require much more than just boiling water.

 Here are some of the most common water contaminants: